Georgia Brain and Spinal Cord Injury Attorney

 Whether or Not to Get Medical Attention

 It is always a good idea to get medical attention for a potential brain injury.
-A Georgia brain and spinal cord injury attorney at The Lynch Law Group is likely to recommend getting checked out by a doctor even if the person believes his or her injury is not serious.
+A Georgia brain and spinal cord injury attorney at The Law Offices Of Andrew Lynch is likely to recommend getting checked out by a doctor even if the person believes his or her injury is not serious.
 In some cases, it can be quite difficult to determine the severity of a brain injury by simply looking for exterior wounds.
 It is possible to have a brain injury without any signs of a skull fracture.
 Here are common signs of a brain injury, that mean you may want to see a doctor right away:

 - Losing consciousness for any duration of time